Will Mississippi State cover the spread vs. South Carolina? Betting Trends, Record ATS

 Additional Mississippi State vs South Carolina Insights & Trends

-- Mississippi State is 6-3 against the spread and 11-0 overall when scoring more than 63.1 points.
+- When Mississippi State scores more than 63.1 points, it is 6-3 against the spread and 11-0 overall.

 Bet on this or any college basketball matchup at BetMGM